 While the wrong kind of amino acid supplement can be detrimental to your well-being, the right kind can support your health and accelerate your fitness goals.
 Cue essential amino acids (EAAs).
 EAAs carry all of the benefits of BCAAs without any of the drawbacks, and the scientific literature backs them up as one of the best supplements you can take to optimize your athletic performance, recovery, and overall health.

-But don’t just take our word for it – you’re about to learn what the science has to say about how EAAs can optimize your well-being.
+But don’t just take our word for it.
+You’re about to learn what the science has to say about how EAAs can improve your health, body composition, and performance.